ssoovg/ssoovg.github.io/README.md

 # Privacy Policy

-The data you enter for DistanceTrack is stored on your device.
+The data you enter into the App is stored on your device.

 No data is collected and/or shared.